Champignon Witch: Characters

+A member of the black mage council who tends to run from his duties.
+He speaks crudely and tends to make a mess, even though he is quite powerful.

 Media

 Manga

-Written and illustrated by Tachibana Higuchi, Champignon no Majo began serialization on Hakusensha's Manga Park website on October 18, 2019.
+Written and illustrated by Tachibana Higuchi, Champignon Witch began serialization on Hakusensha's Manga Park website on October 18, 2019.
 A side-story was published in The Hana to Yume magazine the following week.
-Its chapters have been compiled into six tankōbon volumes as of December 2024.
+Its chapters have been compiled into seven tankōbon volumes as of January 2026.

+During their panel at San Diego Comic-Con 2026, Yen Press announced that they had licensed the series for English publication.